ActiveDirectory

 Installing Active Directory Domain Services (AD DS) and Remote Server Administration Tools (RSAT)

-After installing AD DS, the next step is to install the Remote Server Administrator Tools (RSAT) on your workstation to manage Active Directory objects.
-RSAT does install Active Directory Users and Computers, Active Directory Administrative Center, AD DS tools, and lightweight directory tools (AD LDS).
+Next we need to install the Remote Server Administrator Tools (RSAT) on your workstation to manage Active Directory objects.
+Note, this is installed on your DC as part of the installation of AD DS.
+RSAT when installed on your workstation, does install Active Directory Users and Computers, Active Directory Administrative Center, AD DS tools, and lightweight directory tools (AD LDS).

 To install RSAT, press Windows key + I to navigate to settings.
 Under Apps & features, click Optional features to manage optional features in Windows 10 & 11.